fairlearn/fairlearn/docs/user_guide/adversarial.rst

-However, to improve fairness, we do not only minimize the predictor loss, but we also want to decrease the adversary's ability to predict the sensitive features from the predictor's predictions (to implement demographic parity), or jointly from the predictor's predictions and true labels (to implement equalized odds).
+However, to improve fairness, we do not only minimize the predictor loss, but we also want to decrease the adversary's ability to predict the sensitive features from the predictor's predictions (when implementing demographic parity), or jointly from the predictor's predictions and true labels (when implementing equalized odds).

-Suppose the adversary has the loss term :math:`L_A`, then the paper trains the predictor with gradient:
+Suppose the adversary has the loss term :math:`L_A`, then the algorithm updates adversary weights :math:`U` by descending along the gradient :math:`\nabla_U L_A`.
+However, when updating the predictor weights :math:`W`, the algorithm uses

 .. math::
-    \nabla_W L_P - \text{proj}_{\nabla_W L_A} \nabla_W L_P - \alpha \nabla_W L_A
+    \nabla_W L_P - \text{proj}_{\nabla_W L_A} \nabla_W L_P - \alpha \nabla_W L_A.

-If this model converges properly, the adversary will attain a loss equal to the entropy, so the adversary cannot predict the sensitive features from the predictions.
-Moreover, this model can be trained for either *demographic parity* or *equalized odds*.
-If only the predictions are fed to the adversary, the predictor will learn to satisfy demographic parity.
-If also the true targets are fed to the adversary, the predictor will learn to satisfy equalized odds.
+Compared with standard stochastic gradient descent, there are two additional terms that seek to prevent the decrease of the adversary loss; the hyperparameter :math:`\alpha` specifies the strength of enforcing the fairness constraint.
-For details, see :footcite:`zhang2018mitigating`.
+For details, see :footcite:t:`zhang2018mitigating`.

-Firstly, we will dicuss the models that this implementation accepts in :ref:`models`.
+In :ref:`models` we discuss the models that this implementation accepts.
-Secondly, in :ref:`data_preprocessing`, we discuss the data preprocessing, as :math:`X` must be translated into an array of floats when working with neural networks.
-Then, in :ref:`loss_functions`, we describe how the loss functions :math:`L_P` and :math:`L_A` are chosen.
+In :ref:`data_preprocessing`, we discuss the input format of :math:`X` and how :math:`Y` and :math:`A` are preprocessed.
+Then, in :ref:`loss_functions`,
+we describe how the loss functions :math:`L_P` and :math:`L_A` are chosen.
-Lastly, in :ref:`training` we give some useful tips to keep in mind when training this model, as adversarial methods such as these are inherently difficult to train.
+Last, in :ref:`training` we give some useful tips to keep in mind when training this model, as adversarial methods such as these can be difficult to train.

 .. _models: